c-ola/cassiwary-gb/README.md

 Failed:
-- 02-interrupts : Timer dont work
-- 07-jumps : completely failed (jumped to narnia and got stuck somewhere probably), no LCD output
+- 07-jumps : just goes to narnia, STOPS, and then breaks when it gets resumed jr, jp, call, ret, rst,